Shadaan483/LMSystem/README.md

-# LMSystem — Library Management System
+# 📖LMSystem — Library Management System

 A full-stack ASP.NET Core MVC application for managing a library's books, periodicals, borrowers, and staff — with real authentication, role-based access control, and a custom visual theme.